asjosik1991/lattice-symmetries/python/tutorial.md

 [(Permutation(2), 0), (Permutation(0, 1, 2), 0), (Permutation(0, 2, 1), 0)] None 1
 ```
 We see that the hamming weight is not defined, however, the spin inversion is possible, and for each value of spin inversion we have three one-dimensional representations of the translation group.
-We can also dcheck the expression indeed does not conserve the number of particles, so it is impossible to define basis for the chosen hamming weight:
+We can also check the expression indeed does not conserve the number of particles, so it is impossible to define basis for the chosen hamming weight:

 ```pycon
 e.conserves_number_particles